 Avatar: The Last Airbender Netflix live-action series cast

-Netflix revealed that Gordon Cormier will play Aang, Kiawentiio will be the Waterbender Katara, Ian Ousley will be Katara’s boomerang happy brother Sokka, and Dallas Liu is set to play Prince Zuko.
+The streamer revealed that Gordon Cormier will play Aang, Kiawentiio will be the Waterbender Katara, Ian Ousley will be Katara’s boomerang happy brother Sokka, and Dallas Liu is set to play Prince Zuko.

 Since announcing the four stars, Netflix has also shared that playing Uncle Iroh is Paul Sun-Hyung Lee.
 Commander Zhao (one of the season’s main antagonists) is Ken Leung, Utkarsh Ambudkar is King Bumi, Arden Cho is June, and Aang’s air nomad mentor Gyatso will be played by Kay Siu Lim.